 - Add a Precipitation Calculator node to the System Definer.
 If you used the Precipitation Simulation template, click the node to display the Configuration settings window. - 2.
-In the Precipitation Calculator Configuration window, enter the settings described in Conditions Tab Settings Additional advanced options settings are also available and described Option Tab Settings. - 3.
+In the Precipitation Calculator Configuration window, enter the settings described in "Conditions Tab Settings" on the next page Additional advanced options settings are also available and described "Option Tab Settings" on page 34. - 3.
 Once you have finished defining the Precipitation Calculator, you also choose settings on the Plot Renderer.
-Some additional settings are specific to the Plot Renderer. - Selecting the Disordered Phase as a Matrix Phase
+Some additional settings are specific to the "Plot Renderer" on page 36. - "Selecting the Disordered Phase as a Matrix Phase " on page 13